Five Favorite Colorado Hikes for Sea Level Visitors

 Gunnison sits a little lower in the valley making it a perfect place to get your legs under you.
 The Hartman Rocks trail network, just outside town, contains over 35 miles of trails from easy to difficult.
 Most of the easy trails are accessible from the McCabe’s entrance just off US 50 west of town.
 For the easiest route, try Evan’s Loop.
 This short hike is comprised of the Broken Shovel, Lost Dog, and Sea of Sage trails.
 Even low clearance rental cars can make it to the trailhead just up BLM Rd.
 3500.
 Enjoy the views and unique granite geology of the area, and make sure to pack water.
 It can be sunny and dry even when it’s raining other places in the valley.

-3. East River Trail
+3. Brush Creek Trail

 4. Dillon Pinnacles Trail

 Millions of years ago there was a volcano just outside of Gunnison.
 The ash and mud flows that were deposited have eroded away in recent times to create a buttress of formations that are unique to the Gunnison Valley.
 This trail is also an out-and-back along the Blue Mesa Reservoir.
 If the temperatures allow, a dip in the lake is always a pleasant way to end this hike.